markjjacob/chemnitz/Teaching.md

 > How important do you rate the principles?

-- a.
-Don't ask students questions you know the answer to.
-- b.
-If students can do your task, give them the opportunity.
-- c.
-Give students constructive and actionable feedback.

 [[Low][Medium][High]]
-[         ] a
-[         ] b
+[         ] Don't ask students questions you know the answer to.
+[         ] If students can play your role, give them the opportunity.
-[         ] c
+[         ] Give students constructive and actionable feedback.

 ### Principles Survey 2

 > Do these principles feature in your teaching?

-- a.
-Don't ask students questions you know the answer to.
-- b.
-If students can do your task, give them the opportunity.
-- c.
-Give students constructive and actionable feedback.

 [[Yes][No]]
-[         ] a
-[         ] b
+[         ] Don't ask students questions you know the answer to.
+[         ] If students can play your role, give them the opportunity.
-[         ] c
+[         ] Give students constructive and actionable feedback.

 ### Bonus Principles